George Telek: 1959–1995: early years

 Born in 1959 in Barovon village near Kokopo in East New Britain Province, Telek is one of the few Papua New Guinean singers to gain an international following.
 Telek sang with various bands in Papua New Guinea early in his career - most notably with the contemporary Tolai group Painim Wok where he was the lead vocalist.

 In 1989, Telek met David Bridie of the Australian band Not Drowning, Waving, and they recorded the album Tabaran, which was released in 1990.
 At the ARIA Music Awards of 1992, the album was nominated for ARIA Award for Best Indigenous Release.

 1997–2002: Telek and Serious Tam

 Telek released his debut solo album, Telek in 1997.
 At the ARIA Music Awards of 1997, the album won ARIA Award for Best World Music Album.

 Telek recorded his second studio album Serious Tam in 2000 at Peter Gabriel's Real World Studios in England.
 The album was released in July 2000.
-Malek toured the album across Europe, Australia, United Kingdom and the United States of America.
+Telek toured the album across Europe, Australia, United Kingdom and the United States of America.
 The Times voted the album as 'Best Pop Album of 2000.

 In December 2000, Telek was awarded an MBE for services to Papua New Guinea music.